Stroke services

 The Speech and Language Therapy (SLT) team assess and treat of a range of swallow, speech, language and communication disorders which can commonly occur after a stroke.
 The aim is to improve and maximise communication and swallow function, to improve quality of life.

-We visit patients on the ward each day.
+We will visit patients on the ward each day.
 Our support extends to the wider family, with advice and strategies that can be transferred from the hospital to home, to support patients to communicate successfully and to eat and drink safely, where possible.

 Speech, language and communication disorders

-The therapy provided is based on individual needs, and may include; targeting speech clarity, increasing language comprehension and improving word-finding abilities and verbal communication.
 We may also introduce alternatives such as iPads and applications, personalised communication books or computer-based systems for patients whose verbal communication is limited.

 Swallow disorders

-In some cases, a stroke can impact a patient’s ability to swallow food and drink safely.
 We will assess what the difficulty is and find ways this can be managed, for example with a modified diet or thickened fluids.
 Alongside this, we may also provide therapy to strengthen the muscles used in swallowing.
 We work closely with the medical team and dieticians to ensure all patients meet their nutritional and hydration requirements.

 Inpatient stroke clinical psychology

-After a stroke many patients find that not only their body but also their emotional well-being and cognitive functioning have been affected.
-Psychological difficulties after a stroke are common and include depression, anxiety, adjustment difficulties and cognitive problems such as reduced memory, attention, and reduced decision making/planning skills.
+After a stroke many patients find that not only their body but also their emotional wellbeing and cognitive functioning have been affected.

-The clinical psychologist works directly with patients using a range of therapeutic approaches.
+The clinical psychologist works directly with you using a range of therapeutic approaches.
 This includes helping patients to understand their stroke and its effects, supporting emotional adjustment, anxiety management and overcoming lack of motivation to engage in rehabilitation.
 Practical ways to retrain attention and decision making skills are also provided.
-They may also be involved in the assessment of mental capacity.

 Having a stroke can cause psychological, behavioural and physical changes, which may affect a patient’s eating and drinking.
 These include changes in mood, problems with perception (awareness), difficulties communicating, drowsiness and weakness.
 A patient’s swallowing may also be affected, which can be for a short time or longer term.